Sarrius/dev-rules-template/README.md

 See [INSTALL.md](./INSTALL.md) for detailed installation instructions and customization options.

+## Import Examples

+For comprehensive examples of how to import these rules into different types of projects, see [IMPORT-GUIDE.md](./IMPORT-GUIDE.md).
+This includes:

+- React/Next.js projects
+- Python/Flask/Django projects
+- Flutter/Dart projects
+- Firebase projects
+- Team onboarding scripts
+- CI/CD integration
+- Docker containerization
+- Batch setup for multiple projects

 ## Customization

 The templates can be customized to fit your project's specific needs.
 See the documentation in each section for customization options.